Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 - The current timestamp is at least the exercise timestamp of the option type.
 - The current timestamp is before the expiry timestamp of the option type.
-- The owner of the option token has enough of the exercise token as required by the terms of the option type purchase the amount of the underlying token at the strike price.
+- The owner of the option token has enough of the exercise token as required by the terms of the option type.

 ### Redeeming options